-The layout of the scheme has been developed where possible to utilise natural light and heat from the sun.
-All areas have generous amounts of glazing to allow daylight to penetrate into living spaces, reducing reliance on artificial lighting.
+The proposals for the Harlequins Centre provide for two substantial blocks which are an essentially energy efficient approach as it results in a low proportion of external wall to building footprint.
+Both blocks have been designed where possible to utilise natural light and heat from the sun.
+All areas have adequate amounts of glazing to allow daylight to penetrate into living spaces, reducing reliance on artificial lighting.

 High performance glazing will maximise day lighting and winter sun solar gain whilst reducing heat loss through the glazed areas.
+However, this approach needs to be balanced against the danger of summer overheating in the building and therefore thermal modelling calculations have been undertaken in order to assess and consequentially inform work to minimise any potential for summer overheating.

 The building fabric used for the development will be specified with high efficiency building fabric to minimise heat loss and air leakage.
-The U-values specified for the Harlequins Centre development are found in Section 5.2.
+The U-values specified for the Harlequins Centre development are found in Section 5.4.